pivotal/docs-tap/scst-policy/overview.hbs.md

-# Supply Chain Security Tools for VMware Tanzu - Policy Controller
+# Overview of Supply Chain Security Tools for VMware Tanzu - Policy Controller

 Supply Chain Security Tools - Policy Controller is a security tool that helps you ensure that the container images in their registry have not been